 - Inform them about the topic

 Using this cycle of message themes, donors can see the whole picture of what your organization does, what it needs to do those things, and what specifically their money has gone towards.
-Donors love to see what impact they have for people and causes they care about.
-Alsogoing back and telling them other relevant information and different aspects about your cause or organization helps keep them informed and helps to balance out the communication.
+Donors love to see what impact they have on people and causes they care about.
+Also, going back and telling them other relevant information and different aspects about your cause or organization helps keep them informed and helps to balance out the communication.

-3. What are some other ways organizations can improve their fundraising in 2016?
+3. What other ways can organizations improve their fundraising strategy?

 Amy DeVita is managing partner at TopNonprofits.
 A publisher, entrepreneur, mother, wife, social media enthusiast and fan and avid supporter of the do-gooders in the nonprofit/ for-impact sector.
 She has written for TopNonprofits and Third Sector Today; she has been quoted on pieces about social media and social impact on The Huffington Post and The Daily Beast.
 She was named to the Leading Women Entrepreneurs in NJ Monthly and was a member of Social Media for Nonprofits’ Leadership Council.
 In her spare time she enjoys kayaking, yoga, hiking, traveling, and playing Scrabble.
 Amy lives in New Jersey with her husband, two children, and three dogs.
 In 1984 she earned the “Most Improved Average” honor on her bowling league.